 The Markets Have Spring in their Step

 Spring has sprung across the U.S. and seems to have put some spring in the markets; with major stock markets across the globe enjoying positive returns for the month of April.
 On April 23rd, the NASDAQ finally crossed past its previous high from March of 2000.
 It was a welcomed improvement from the sideways environment of the first quarter of the year, but focus has returned to earnings; in addition to the Fed, the strong dollar, and low oil prices.
-Let’s start out discussing earnings reported so far this year and then step back and look at the economy here in the U.S. and abroad.
+Let’s start by discussing the earnings reported so far this year, then step back and look at the global economic market trends of 2015, both here in the U.S. and abroad.

 At the time of this writing roughly half of the S&P 500 companies have reported earnings.
 There has been growing concern that a strong dollar would impact large multi-national companies who have to bring profits back to the U.S. Many companies have reported this issue in their earnings conference calls, among them Johnson & Johnson, Intel, Walgreens, General Mills, Oracle, FedEx, and the list will surely grow longer.